Skip to content

 DovExpress — Public API & Webhook Integration Guide (EN)

 Audience: external partners/clients integrating with DovExpress for order injection, tracking, and proof-of-delivery (POD).
-Last reviewed against source: api/src (controllers api.ts, orders.ts, clients.ts, status.ts; service webhooks.ts).
+Last reviewed against source: api/src (controllers api.ts, orders.ts, clients.ts, status.ts, drivers.ts; services webhooks.ts, s3.ts) and the live Status catalog.

 Everything below is live in production unless explicitly marked [PROPOSED] (a planned gap — don't rely on it yet).